concerto/concerto-debian/README.md

 * Creation of mysql-based database.yml in the Concerto config directory
 * Installation of a service script: /etc/init.d/concerto

 The concerto-full package will place a concerto site configuration file in /etc/apache2/sites-available that includes Passenger and contains a reasonable Concerto vhost configuration.
+It will also disable the 000-default site.

 ### Concerto Package Dependencies
 * build-essential